Your guide to words and definitions in the LGBTQIA+ community

 There's a lot to learn and explore when it comes to sexuality and gender diversity, especially when it's relatively new to you, your friends, or your family.

-The Minus18 team runs workshops and training sessions for Australian schools, teachers and workplaces – all run by young queer people with lived experience.
+The Minus18 team runs workshops and training sessions for Australian schools, teachers and workplaces – all run professional presenters with loads of knowledge AND lived experience.
 Find out more about youth workshops and adult training now.